satbirsingh01/learning_material/ssh.md

 When you generate an SSH key pair on a machine it creates a pair of keys - the public key and the private key. *Never share the private key.* The file for the public key is also known as the identity file.
 In order for a key-based authentication to pass, a local machine must know the public key of the remote machine.
 The remote machine must have the private key confgured so that when the authentication is attempted, the two keys can view each other and pass, only the correct pairing will pass authentication.

-SSH keys differ between Windows and Linux systems.
-Read both sections for full understanding because some things overlap and I don't want to write everything twice.
+SSH keys are a hash and can be saved in different file formats, [this link demonstrates the difference between *rsa* and *pem*.](https://hstechdocs.helpsystems.com/manuals/globalscape/eft7-3/mergedprojects/eft/server_ssh_key_formats.htm#:~:text=EFT%20imports%20the%20PEM%20format,key%20on%20a%20Linux%20computer.)

-### Connecting with a Key File
+### Connecting via ssh with a Key pair

 To connect to a remote machine via ssh using key based authentication:

-`ssh -i [relative/path/to/identity/file] [username]@[host/IP_adrees]`
+`ssh -i [relative/path/to/identity/file] [username]@[host/IP_address]`

-The path is relative to the direcctory the terminal is working in,
+The path is relative to the directory the terminal is working in,

 ### Generating SSH Keys